evankiely/OpynSpecimen/README.md

   - The path used to dictate where the translator object should save output documents (currently used as the output directory for all outputs)
 - `Settings.uploadInputDir`
   - The path used to dictate where the integrations object should look for input documents when doing uploads
+- `Settings.dateFormat`
+  - The format used for dates which do not include a time as well
+- `Settings.datetimeFormat`
+  - The format used for datetimes
+- `Settings.timezone`
+  - The timezone of the server
+- `Settings.fillerDate`
+  - A date that is old enough to be obviously fake in the cases where one is required or would be beneficial, but is not included in the data
+- `Settings.templateTypes`
+  - A dictionary of codes OpS uses to distinguish between template types; used with the genericBulkUpload function in the Integration object

 #### Translator
 - `Translator.loadDF(path)`